sim590/lain-wiki/Layouts.md

 slave column" is activated.
 This allows you to see if there are any windows in your slave column.

-Setting `cascade_offset_x` to a very small value or even 0 is reccommended to avoid wasting space.
+Setting `offset_x` to a very small value or even 0 is recommended to avoid wasting space.

 centerwork
 ----------